Treat DAO Market Cap Reaches $4.58 Million (TREAT)

-Treat DAO (CURRENCY:TREAT) traded flat against the dollar during the 24-hour period ending at 10:00 AM Eastern on March 13th.
-One Treat DAO coin can currently be bought for approximately $4.58 or 0.00007439 BTC on major exchanges.
-Treat DAO has a total market cap of $4.58 million and $45,484.00 worth of Treat DAO was traded on exchanges in the last 24 hours.
-In the last week, Treat DAO has traded flat against the dollar.
+Treat DAO (TREAT) traded flat against the dollar during the 1 day period ending at 22:00 PM Eastern on March 15th.
+Treat DAO has a total market cap of $4.58 million and $45,484.00 worth of Treat DAO was traded on exchanges in the last day.
+One Treat DAO coin can now be bought for $4.58 or 0.00007439 BTC on popular cryptocurrency exchanges.
+In the last seven days, Treat DAO has traded flat against the dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.